 The faceted appearance of the piece on the left is due to the placement of the increases.
-There are the same number of increases per round in each of the samples, but the way that they are distributed within each round is what is causing the piece on the left to look more like a hexagon.
+There are the same number of increases per round in each of the samples, but the way they are distributed within each round is what is causing the piece on the left to look more like a hexagon.

 Now take a look at the sample below.
 Again, the increases are marked in yellow.
 We can see that after the first few rounds, the increases are not worked into the increases from the previous round.
 Because the points where the increases happen are in a different location within each round, they do not create those corners, and are therefore less visible.